 should be mentioned in

-Predicates which get or set a field of a structure or ADT should be named bar_get_foo and bar_set_foo respectively, where bar is the name of the structure or ADT, and foo is the name of the field.
+Predicates which get or set a field of a structure or ADT should be named typename_get_fieldname and typename_set_fieldname respectively.

 Your code should reuse existing code as much possible, generalizing if needed. "cut-and-paste" style reuse is highly discouraged.